natsu2412/GG-Data-Analytics-Cyclistic-Case/README.md

 Our focal question is: How do annual members and casual riders use Cyclistic bikes differently?<br />
 To start off on the right foot, we're taking a polite peek into their bike preferences.
 Let's uncover who's pedaling what, shall we?<br />
 <br />![image](https://github.com/natsu2412/GG-Data-Analytics-Cyclistic-Case/assets/62971260/52de3b81-0667-4959-b58f-213891341776) <br />
+So, our trusty members make up a solid 77.71% of the whole gang, leaving the casual riders with a respectable 22.29% slice of the pie.
+When it comes to bike preferences, it seems like everyone's loving the classic bikes, with electric bikes not too far behind.
+Poor docked bikes, though, seem to be the wallflowers of the party, only getting attention from our casual riders.<br />

+Now, onto the juicy details!
+We're diving into the numbers of trips, breaking them down by the months, days of the week, and even the quirky hours of the day.
+Let's see when and how our riders like to hit the road!<br />